labba1/Academic-Analyzer-project/README.md

 Here's what this program can do:

+ ● Data Storage: Utilizes parallel arrays to store:
+        • Student names or IDs
+        • Study hours for each day of the week (7 days) ● Calculations:
+        • Computes total study hours for the week
+        • Calculates average study hours per day

+ ● Search Functionality: Enables searching for specific students by name or ID.

+ ● Output: Displays results in a clear tabular format.
-•  Easy Input: You'll be prompted to enter your name (or student ID) and study hours for each day of the week.
+ ● Easy Input: You'll be prompted to enter your name (or student ID) and study hours for each day of the week.
-•  Organized Data: The program keeps track of all your data in an organized way internally.
+ ● Organized Data: The program keeps track of all your data in an organized way internally.
-•  Clear Results: You'll see a nicely formatted table showing:
+ ● Clear Results: You'll see a nicely formatted table showing:
     •  Your study hours for each day of the week.
     •  Your total study hours for the week.
     •  The average study hours per day across all students.
-•  Searchable: You can easily search for your study data by entering your name or student ID.
+ ● Searchable: You can easily search for your study data by entering your name or student ID.
-• Handles Many Students: This program can handle data for a big class without a limit in the number of students, so you will have no problems using it with a large group of students.
+ ● Handles Many Students: This program can handle data for a big class without a limit in the number of students, so you will have no problems using it with a large group of students.

 ■ Getting Started: How to Use This Program